CMSgov/qpp-submissions-docs/oauth_sample/README.md

 npm start
 ```

+(Note that changes to the configuration file will require restarting the application manually)

 ### Usage

 **NOTE**: This client application must be used in the browser.
 The authentication flow leverages HTTP redirects that are not handled correctly by API development environments such as Postman.